Insert-Affiliate/insert-affiliate-js-sdk/README.md

 Both fields are required for proper affiliate attribution and commission tracking.
 Once you've connected your Stripe account via Stripe Connect (Step 1), Insert Affiliate will automatically receive all Stripe events and read these metadata fields to credit affiliates.

-### Stripe with RevenueCat
+### Stripe Billing with RevenueCat

-If you're using RevenueCat's web payment integration with Stripe Billing, you can track affiliate conversions through Insert Affiliate while using RevenueCat for subscription management.
+If you're using RevenueCat's [Stripe Billing](https://www.revenuecat.com/docs/web/integrations/stripe), you can track affiliate conversions through Insert Affiliate while using RevenueCat for subscription management.

 **Prerequisites:**
 - You must host your own web checkout page where Stripe Checkout is embedded (Insert Affiliate SDK needs to run on your page)